 - Minimum Security Standards for Networked Devices Draft - These standards define the requirements that all devices connected to the UC Berkeley network need to comply with.

-- Roles and Responsibilities Policy - This Policy outlines information security-related roles and responsibilities.
+- Roles and Responsibilities Policy Home Page - This page outlines the Policy on information security-related roles and responsibilities.

 - UC Berkeley’s Implementation of IS-3 - A collection of UC Berkeley policies, standards and related documents that constitute UC Berkeley's Implementation of IS-3.

 - The Information Security Office "roadshow" slide deck addressing implementation plan (login required)